Pediatric Orthopedic surgeons who treat Marfan Syndrome

 • Eye specialists

-Doctors will develop a therapy strategy for each individual patient.
-Patients will require frequent follow-up visits with their doctor as well as routine cardiovascular, eye, and orthopedic checks throughout the development years.
+Doctors will develop a therapy strategy for each patient.
+Patients will require frequent follow-up visits with their doctor as well as routine cardiovascular, eye, and orthopedic checks throughout the developmental years.
 What is impacted will determine how your child is treated.
-For instance: Your child could require glasses, contacts, or even surgery to correct eye issues.
+For instance, your child could require glasses, contacts, or even surgery to correct eye issues.
 Medication or surgery could become necessary for heart problems:

 Currently, there are no drugs available to treat Marfan syndrome at the cellular or gene level.
 However, your doctor could advise your child to take a beta-blocker, which can lower blood pressure and sometimes slow or stop the expansion of the aorta.
 When a patient is still an adolescent or young adult, beta-blocker medication is often started.